LocationSanto Domingo, Dominican Republic

 Constructed Area7,340 sqm

-From the architect.
+Text description provided by the architects.
 Los Peralejos is an area located on the Northeastern side of the city of Santo Domingo, just north from Juan Pablo Duarte high-way, the main thoroughfare in the island, and next to Republica de Colombia Ave., which runs along Santo Domingo‘s Green Belt.
 These are the main access ways into the city from the island's North-Central region (known as Cibao), the area where the country's the main agricultural and livestock production is to be found.

 This has brought about the development of large, unplanned industrial production and service centers throughout the area surrounding our project, that mingle with large areas of informal dwelling along with new real state developments that have, in turn, resulted in an expansion of business and social exchange and, thus, in a sustained increase in the area's population as a result of which a large deficit of living space has been triggered.